BCDevOps/devops-platform-workshops/101-lab/content/08_persistent_storage.md

 ### Fixing it
 __Objective__: Fix corrupted MongoDB storage by using the correct storage class for MongoDB.

-After using the `azure-file` storage class (RWX) with rolling deployment, you got to a point where your mongodb is now corrupted.
+After using the `RWX` PVC with rolling deployment, you got to a point where your mongodb is now corrupted.
 That happens because MongoDB does NOT support multiple processes/pods reading/writing to the same location/mount (`/var/lib/mongodb/data`) of single/shared pvc.

 To fix that we will need to replace the `RWX` PVC with a `RWO` PVC and change the deployment strategy from `Rolling` to `Recreate` as follow:
   - Scale down `rocketchat-[username]` to 0 pods